 Terapeutics ProstatePro is a natural, safe and effective prostate support complex made of vitamins, minerals and 2 proprietary trademarked formulas including the clinically studied natural plant ingredient proven beneficial for prostate health, Beta-Sitosterol.

 Another key ingredient in the ProstatePro blend is the Saw Palmetto Berry Extract which not only supports prostate health but acts as a libido booster.
 It can also block enzymes that convert testosterone to DHT.
 Terapeutics ProstatePro also includes less common prostate support ingredients such as cat’s claw bark, reishi mushroom, and green tea extract.

 Nature’s Craft fast dissolving capsules contain rich servings of Green Tea, Saw Palmetto Berries, Cat’s Claw, Plant Sterols, Pygeum Africanum, and Zinc as well as vitamin E & B6 to support your prostate.
 Itss natural ingredients help to reduce urination frequency.
 The pure ingredients can also help to Improve prostate health may help relieve the symptoms of an overactive bladder.

-Saw Palmetto helps to support prostate health as well as promoting a healthy urinary tract flow and frequency.
-This supplement can help to maintain a normal hormonal balance.
-Easy to administer you only need to take one capsule two to three times per day with a large glass of water.
+Swanson Saw Palmetto contains exactly 540mg of pure Saw Palmetto Berry.
+Saw palmetto’s active ingredients are plant sterols, fatty acids and flavonoids that promote lower levels of enzymes that have been linked to prostate health concerns, hair thickness and overall men’s health.
+Easy to administer, you only need to take one capsule two to three times per day with a large glass of water.
 Just allow the phytosterols to do their work and maintain your youthful and active lifestyle with a daily dose of Saw Palmetto.